MAC-VO/MAC-VO/README.md

   $ python MACVO.py --odom [PATH_TO_ODOM_CONFIG] --data [PATH_TO_DATA_CONFIG] --useRR
   ```

-  see `python MACVO.py --help` for the more flags and configurations.
+  see `python MACVO.py --help` for more flags and configurations.

   <details>
   <summary>